jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.4.2 =
+Fixed a couple of bugs.
+Cleaned some code.

+= 3.4.1 =
+Fixed a bug.
+Added the field type Random String to the Pro version, in addition to some other features.

 = 3.4.0 =
 Fixed a bug in the json short code.
 View the documentation for the correct format for this short code option.